edmundedgar/diddums/README.md

 If you're running your own PDS, you can find the default rotation key used to sign updates of accounts you create on that PDS in the `PDS_PLC_ROTATION_KEY_K256_PRIVATE_KEY_HEX` entry of `/pds/pds.env`.
 You'll need to add the `0x` to the beginning.

-Your own PDS will also store the verification keys (used for signing off on skeets) for its users.
+Your own PDS will also be storing the verification keys (used for signing off on skeets) for its users.
 These are in places like `/pds/actors/5c/did\:plc\:mtq3e4mgt7wyjhhaniezej67/key`.
 You can output these as hex with something like `python3 -c "print(open('./key', 'rb').read().hex())"`.
 Then add the `0x` to the beginning.

 Once you've stored your keys in your `pk` directory you can refer to them either by their full name (pubkey) like `did:key:zQ3shrBmk4hva9E1Sdag7jG9up32oJd8DWfv8mHs96ug8abP1` or by the path to the file like `pk/mykey`.